Grimur12/VNL1_24_H7/DOCS/Dagbók.md

 - [x] Put everything together into a single pdf file to submit

 ## [29/11/2024 - Dagur 5]
+Mættir / In attendance:
+  - Grímur
+  - Leonard
+  - Iðunn
+  - Pedro
+  - Olafur

+Today's work:

+- The main objectives of the day:
+  - TEXT

+- Issues:
+  - TEXT

+End-of-day Results:
+  - TEXT

+- On Monday:
+  - TEXT

+- New TODO List for next week, not finalised.
+We might need to add some things further into development.
+TODO:
+- [x] TEXT

 # Vika 2